Patient

 It is used to treat:

-- Adults and children 12 years and older with differentiated thyroid cancer (DTC) that has spread (locally advanced or metastatic) and has progressed after a VEGFR-targeted treatment and can no longer be treated with radioactive iodine therapy (RAI), or are unable to receive it.
+- Adults and children 12 years and older with papillary or follicular thyroid cancer (2 types of differentiated thyroid cancer, or DTC) that has progressed after a VEGFR-targeted/TKI medicine and can't be treated with radioactive iodine.

 How CABOMETYX may help